 The TSN AF may use this information to construct IEEE 802.1 managed objects, to interwork with IEEE 802.1 TSN networks, as described in TS 23.501 [2] and TS 23.502 [3].

-The TSN AF may use the PTP Port state of NW-TT and DS-TT in the Port/User plane node Management Information Container to determine the Port Pairs that will be used for (g)PTP delivery.
-Based on this the TSN AF may request appropriate QoS treatment for the (g)PTP flows from PCF.
+The TSN AF or TSCTSF may use the PTP Port state of NW-TT and DS-TT in the Port/User plane node Management Information Container to determine the Port Pairs that will be used for (g)PTP delivery.
+Based on this the TSN AF or TSCTSF may request appropriate QoS treatment for the (g)PTP flows from PCF.